 In the 1950s Topps hit the non-sport jackpot almost every year with sets capturing the popular craze du jour; 1951 Jets, Rockets, Spacemen, 1952 Wings, 1953 Antique Autos, 1955 Rails and Sails, 1956 Davy Crockett and Elvis Presley and 1958 Zorro.

 As popular as those series were, none had the shock value or staying power of the 1962 Mars Attacks.
 With captions and illustrations such as Charred by Martians and Death in the Cockpit, these cards amped up the carnage.
 For the mainstream, the Beatles and Batman dwarfed all others with a total of 10 Topps releases between the two properties.

 From the late 1960s to the late 1990s the number of releases increased exponentially.
 The Wacky Packages line featuring parodies of popular consumer products became one of the best selling non-sport properties in history and is still produced today.

 Science fiction exploded, led of course by Star Wars and its myriad sequels.
 In fact, the single most valuable entertainment card from the past 50 years is the 1993 Star Wars Galaxy II P3 promo card of Yoda.
 Pulled from production after not being approved by George Lucas, a small amount escaped destruction and traded as high as $2,000.

-Today, thanks to innovation by Inkworks and Donruss, entertainment packs offer the opportunity to receive both autographed and celebrity-worn clothing cards from musicians as well as actors and politicians.
+Today, thanks to innovation by Inkworks, Donruss and Leaf, entertainment packs offer the opportunity to receive both autographed and celebrity-worn clothing cards from musicians as well as actors and politicians.
 It seems we have come full circle.